-In a previous post about fast food toys being banned I said I’d be back with more on healthy eating and the obesity issue.
-First I thought I should point out some of the connections between obesity and green living…
+After my post about fast food toys being banned I thought I should point out some of the connections between obesity and green living…

 There are some pretty out-there reports that say things like, “People who are overweight are creating climate problems.”
 Without more solid research I wouldn’t go that far myself, but I do think green living is directly related to healthy living and part of healthy living is healthy eating and exercise both of which in turn, result in fewer incidences of unhealthy, overweight kids.
 It’s all connected.